theforeman/foreman_openscap/README.md

 # Installation:

-1) Add the gem to your Gemfile from the git repository
+1) Add the gem.
+Add a file (ex. radiator.rb) under the folder /bundler.d in your foreman installation and add the following line.

 gem 'foreman_radiator', :git => "https://github.com/isratrade/foreman_radiator.git"